lmammino/loige.co/src/content/posts/2024-12-15_coauthoring-a-book-about-rust-and-lambda/index.md

   middleware pattern and show you how to handle cross-cutting concerns in an elegant and reusable way.
 You'll learn about middleware best practices for your Rust Lambda functions.
-- **Chapter 12: Hosting existing HTTP services** (planned): We'll teach you how to wrap existing HTTP services in a Lambda function to make them easily available as serverless functions.
+- **Chapter 12: Hosting Existing HTTP Services** (planned): We'll teach you how to wrap existing HTTP services in a Lambda function to make them easily available as serverless functions.
 You'll learn about the benefits and trade-offs of using this approach.
-- **Chapter 13: Lambda extensions** (planned): Where we learn about Writing Lambda extensions using Rust.
+- **Chapter 13: Lambda Extensions** (planned): We'll dive into writing Lambda extensions using Rust.
-- **Chapter 14: Integrating with GitHub Actions** (planned): How to configure the integration between AWS and GitHub Actions to test, build and deploy your Lambda Functions in an automated fashion.
+- **Chapter 14: Integrating with GitHub Actions** (planned): Learn how to configure the integration between AWS and GitHub Actions to test, build, and deploy your Lambda functions in an automated fashion.
-- **Appendix A: IaC alternatives** (planned): How to use CDK or Terraform as an alternative to SAM.
+- **Appendix A: IaC Alternatives** (planned): Discover how to use CDK or Terraform as an alternative to SAM for managing your serverless infrastructure.

+This list isn’t set in stone!
+If you think there’s a big topic missing or something you’d love to see covered, please let us know.
+We want to write the book you’d like to read about using Rust with AWS Lambda!

 ## Ready to Start?

-If this sounds like the kind of challenge you’re ready to take on, head over to [rust-lambda.com](https://rust-lambda.com) to grab your copy.
+As we wrap up, it's worth mentioning that this journey isn’t just about writing AWS Lambda functions in Rust, but it’s about diving deep into the serverless ecosystem.
+Along the way, we’ll explore DynamoDB, S3, EventBridge, and other building blocks of serverless architecture, all while building a real, production-ready application.

+And of course, this journey isn’t one you have to take alone.
+There’s a thriving community waiting to support you, including
+[our Discord server](https://discord.gg/w9CWQRHzjn), where you can connect with like-minded developers, ask questions, and share your experiences.
+Whether you’re here for the Rust, the serverless insights, or the hands-on learning, I’m glad to have you along for the ride.

+So, what are you waiting for?
+Dive in, experiment, and share your feedback.
+Together, let’s redefine what’s possible with serverless and Rust.
+Head over to [rust-lambda.com](https://rust-lambda.com) and start your journey today.

 Let’s build something amazing together!

-Of course, feel free to reach out if you have any kind of feedback or suggestion about this initiative, I'd seriously love to hear from you!